Alaica, Sara; saraalaica.com features work focusing on identity, the immigrant experience and the meaning of home.

 Alford, Emma; Stamped – features a poetry chapbook about my late best friend, as a way of sharing her story.

 Balkun, Stacey; http://www.staceybalkun.com – author website.

-Batterman, Deborah; The things she thinks about – Essay-type reflections on what demands my attention on any given day.
+Batterman, Deborah; All the Small Things – Essay-type reflections on what demands my attention on any given day.

 Blum, Robin K.; In My Book® – “The greeting card and bookmark in one”.
 Fifteen literary-oriented styles: for thank-you or holiday cards.